 Dogs really do deter burglars.
 Think about it.
 If you were a burglar, would you rather rob a house with a pit bull barking at the door?
 Or the nice, quiet, empty place next door?

-A 2023 study provided evidence to back this up.8 Researchers found that the more dogs were in the neighborhood, the fewer burglaries occurred.
+Researchers found in a 2023 study that the more dogs were in the neighborhood, the fewer burglaries occurred.8

 Bottom Line